 The School of Graduate and Postdoctoral Studies at The University of Western Ontario coordinates the admission process with each of the graduate programs selecting and admitting prospective students to graduate study.
 Please review this information to ensure you are prepared with the knowledge necessary to succeed in your educational pursuits.
-The online application is available to international students for the Fall term only.
+Note, your degree must include a research component to be considered for admission.

 Admission to the M.Sc. program requires a four-year, Bachelor of Science Honours degree in chemistry with a research component, or equivalent, from a recognized university, college, or institute.
 For applicants who have not yet been conferred the B.Sc. degree, all program requirements must be completed prior to the start of the M.Sc. studies.